 In this video, Kat Nicholls, content creator at Happiful, shares the seven pillars of self-care, according to the International Self-Care Foundation.
 Talking through what each one means; Kat also shares some tips if these are areas you're working on.

 While self-care can be totally individual, there are lots of activities that fall under the self-care umbrella, such as meditation, exercise and maybe a night in with your favourite film.
-It really depends on what you need.
+It depends on what you need.
 You might be able to relax and recharge short-term by spending a weekend with friends and family.
 Other times, you may need a complete lifestyle overhaul where your mental and physical well-being gets more attention.

 Spend time alone

 Not all of us like it but spending time alone can give you some much-needed quiet time.
-It’s often the only time you can really hear your own thoughts and reflect on your feelings.
+It’s often the only time you can hear your own thoughts and reflect on your feelings.
 You may know what helps you to relax, like sitting down with a cup of tea and your favourite book, going for a dog walk, or having a long, warm bath.
 It’s important to schedule some downtime; we’re living in a busy world and making some time to fully switch off can leave you motivated, inspired and more productive later on.

 Nourish your social life